 - IBM Notes

 - Microsoft Publisher

 How to Become a Receptionist or Information Clerk

 Are there Receptionists and Information Clerks education requirements?

 How Long Does it Take to Become a Receptionist or Information Clerk?

-Those interested in being a Receptionist or Information Clerk may also be interested in:
+Those thinking about becoming a Receptionist or Information Clerk might also be interested in the following careers:

 Those who work as a Receptionist or Information Clerk sometimes switch careers to one of these choices:

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|